lapatri/TimeTags/README.md

 Installation Instructions:
 This is an Android Studio Project.
 First, clone this repository to your computer.
 Then Open the project in Android Studio.
 You should be up and running.

+Credits:
+The techniques used to "fix up" the button and list were learned by reading the very helpful book: "Android Programming: The Big Nerd Ranch Guide" by Bill PHillips and Brian Hardy.
+Thanks to a great book!